jonatns/magic-mock-api/README.md

 ## A magic mock API built using faker 🧙‍

 It generates data based on a query.
-In order to generate data you need to send a JSON with following format:
+In order to generate data you need to send a stringified JSON as a data query parameter with following format:

 ```json
 {